 Potential Pros of Losing Weight While Counting Macros

-Some people may immediately notice improvements in quality of life as the weight comes off.
+Some people may immediately notice improved quality of life as the weight comes off.
 People with more weight to lose (those starting at a higher body fat percentage) will see more pros than cons—at least at first.

 Related: What it Takes to Get Lean

-3. Improved body composition: You'll likely notice a leaner body composition as you decrease calories and focus on adequate protein intake and resistance training.
+- Improved body composition: As you decrease calories and focus on adequate protein intake and resistance training, you'll likely notice a leaner body composition.

-4. Improved confidence: When you begin taking charge of your health and nutrition, you’ll notice more confidence not only in your body but also in your food choices, habit-building, and in your self-efficacy (check back in with the Macro Counting Terms to Know section!).
+- Improved confidence: When you begin taking charge of your health and nutrition, you’ll notice more confidence not only in your body but also in your food choices, habit-building, and self-efficacy (check back in with the Macro Counting Terms to Know section!).
 Improved confidence in one area of your life (like your health) can spill into other areas like your relationships, career, and more.

 Potential Cons of Losing Weight While Counting Macros (and What to Do About it)